Raise sunken concrete slabs by filling voids beneath driveways, sidewalks, patios, garage entries, steps, and walkways.

 Sinking concrete around outdoor living areas

 Mudjacking can often be completed with less disruption than full removal and replacement when the slab is still a good candidate for repair.
+It works best when the concrete is still mostly intact and the main problem is settlement, not total slab failure.

 This process is commonly considered for mostly intact slabs around driveways, sidewalks, patios, walkways, front steps, and garage entries.
 The key is determining whether the concrete is still a good candidate for lifting or whether replacement, drainage correction, or another repair option would be more appropriate.